Skip to content

 “Loose-fill” is not a reason on its own

 Lots of perfectly safe products are loose-fill, cellulose among them.
 The word describes how it goes in, not what it's made of.
-A blanket 'rip out all loose-fill' line lumps safe cellulose in with the genuinely dangerous Mr Fluffy product, and that's not fair to you or your wallet.
+A blanket 'rip out all loose-fill' line lumps safe cellulose in with the dangerous Mr Fluffy product, and that's not fair to you or your wallet.

 2. 2